Chapters 10 and 11 (4CE) (Chapter 10 (3CE))

 A Brief History of Climate (Deciphering Past Climates)

 Earth’s climate has always changed naturally (and very slowly) over time.
 The science of studying past climates is called paleoclimatology.
 The text goes into methods for long-term and short-term climate reconstruction and histories in great detail (4CE, pp. 310-318) – skim this, but you do not need to know it for the exam.
 It may give you some help in understanding how scientists assess climate is actually changing today.
 For those who may wish to argue that there is no “evidence” for climate change, this section provides essential background reading.

 Mechanisms of Natural Climate Fluctuation (4CE pp. 319-320)

 Climate does change (very very slowly) due to natural processes:

 - Solar variability – the sun’s output of energy toward earth changes over time.
 Overall it is increasing.
-It also varies on an approximately 11-year cycle related to sunspot activity (it is greatest when their are the most amount of sunspots.
+It also varies on an approximately 11-year cycle related to sunspot activity (it is greatest when there are the most amount of sunspots}.
 There are also approximate 70 year cycles of reduced sunspot activity (in general, less sunspot activity has resulted in a time of global cooling).
 Actual observed results of global temperatures suggest that these historic trends are no longer holding true.
 2005-2010, a time of low sunspot activity SHOULD have been a cool period, but instead were very warm, suggesting other effects are shaping climate (see NASA Earth’s Energy Budget Remained Out of Balance Despite Unusually Low Solar Activity)

 - The Earth’s orbit is not a perfect circle, but an ellipse, meaning at times the Earth is closer to the sun and at times it is further away.

 - Earth’s axis “wobbles” meaning that at times one hemisphere is more tilted toward the sun than the other.
 The tilt of the Earth’s axis varies from 21.5 – 24.5 degrees.
 Currently it is 23.5 degrees.

 - Continental positions and topography – long-term changes in the relative amount/shape of land and oceans can affect climate (see text).
 These affect temperatures over periods of millions/billions of years, certainly not on an annual basis.